 This means ensuring all your records, such as receipts and other documentation, are up to date and easily accessible.
 It’s also helpful for small businesses to have separate bank accounts for their business and personal banking to ensure more accurate bookkeeping.
 Moreover, you should maintain a documentary record of gifts received from friends and relatives as these details can be requested at any time.

 Having everything in order before you file your return will greatly increase your chances of filing it correctly.
-That reduces the likelihood of receiving a notice and allows you to produce the right documentation.
+That reduces the likelihood of receiving notice and allows you to produce the right documentation.

 3. Use a tax return software from a trusted source